rpm2003rpm/skillbridge/README.md

 # Python-Skill Bridge

-Worsened version of skill bridge to work with the setup I have available.
+Worsened version of skill bridge that works with the setup I have available.
 I also removed a lot of features so it is easier to tune skillbridge to different requirements.

 Modificiations include: